 The long and dark evenings and anticyclones create ideal circumstances for spotting the northern lights.
 The average temperatures vary between -25°C and -15°C from mid-January to late February.
 During the Christmas season, the average temperatures are slightly milder.

-The early spring, March and April, is ideal for winter sports such as cross-country skiing or downhill skiing.
-The sun is out often, and the temperatures are milder than in the wintertime.
+Spring: The early spring, March and April, is ideal for winter sports such as cross-country skiing or downhill skiing.
+The sun is shining regularly, and temperatures are milder than in the wintertime.
 The snow starts to melt around Easter.
-The temperature varies between -15°C and 5°C on average.
+Temperatures vary between -15°C and 5°C on average.

-The summer months, June, July and August, are the warmest months with temperatures between 15°C-25°C on average.
+Summer: The summer months, June, July and August, are the warmest months with temperatures between 15°C-25°C on average.
 These months are ideal for hiking or kayaking on the rivers near Rovaniemi.
 The white summer nights of the North are unique if you haven't witnessed them before.
-During the Midnight Sun, from early June to early July, you'll have 24 hours of sun light.
+During the Midnight Sun, from early June to early July, you'll have 24 hours of sunlight.

 Note: Billions of mosquitos can be a big nuisance in Lapland in the summertime and early fall.
 If you decide to travel there, a mosquito net hat is a recommended purchase.
 And even that won't necessarily help against the smallest blackflies.

+Autumn: Temperatures drop quickly during the early Autumn, which is the best time to spot the most vivid colors of the northern flora.
+From early September onwards, you'll be able to spot the Northern light on breezy evenings.
 In October, there's normally the first snowfall, which turns into slush and melts away.
 The permanent snow might reach Rovaniemi in the late November.
-The average temperatures vary between 5°C and 15°C during the early stages of Autumn, and between -5°C and 5°C during the later stages.
+Average temperatures vary between 5°C and 15°C during the early stages of Autumn, and between -5°C and 5°C during the later stages.

 Text: Ville Ryynänen